 - Sports: When children sustain sports-related SCIs, coaches, trainers, and team-sponsoring schools and organizations share liability for their injuries.
 Equipment manufacturers share liability for adult and child injuries attributable to defective or inadequate equipment.

-Spinal Cord Injury Recoverable Damages
+Recoverable Damages for Spinal Cord Injury Victims

 A settlement includes economic damages based on an injured person's out-of-pocket costs.
 When a Personal Injury Protection insurer pays the economic expenses, their subrogation rights entitle them to recover what they paid.
 A settlement still considers past and future costs in determining the full value of an injured person's claim.
 Recoverable economic damages include: